 You’re well on your way, and you clearly know what you are doing.
 Ready to tap into the additional benefits of sport-specific strength training, goal workshopping, and accountability, all while learning the fundamentals behind the concepts you apply?
 Check out Coaching Options where you can learn what I specialize in and discover whether we would be a good match.

-You’ve clearly read a thing or two, or talked to your cousin who once ran a a marathon.
-But there is so much you are doing that, while it displays your obvious motivation and enthusiasm, is hurting more than helping.
+You’ve clearly read a thing or two, or talked to your cousin who once ran a marathon.
+But there is so much you are doing that, while it displays your obvious motivation and enthusiasm, is hurting your performance more than helping.
 Check out Train Less, Improve More to get started on the right track, and then consider working with me personally, and benefiting from guidance, accountability and consistency.

 Well, you’ve got to start somewhere, and the good news is, you have!
 You’re already ahead of the pack.
 But you are doing yourself a serious disservice by not employing some simple training strategies.
 Check out Common Mistakes of the Independent Athlete to get started.
 Not sure you’re ready to spring for a personal coach just yet?
 Check out other coaching options or drop in for a weekly Zoom movement class.